Q: What is AWS Transfer Family?

 Q: What is managed workflows for post-upload processing?

 A: AWS Transfer Family managed workflows make it easier for you to create, run, and monitor post upload processing for file transfers over SFTP, FTPS, and FTP.
-Using this feature, you can save time with low code automation to coordinate all the necessary tasks such as copying and tagging.
+Using this feature, you can save time with low code automation to coordinate all the necessary tasks such as copying, tagging, and decrypting of files.
 You can also customize to scan for PII, virus/malware, or other errors such as incorrect file format or type, enabling you to quickly detect anomalies and meet your compliance requirements.

 Q: Why do I need managed workflows?